In Low Interest Rate Environment Grantor Retained Annuity Trusts Remain Attractive

 A popular use of GRATs is to create a series of short-term GRATs (“rolling GRATS”)” under which you re-contribute the annual annuity payments to a new short-term GRAT.
 The benefits of rolling GRATs are three-fold: first, the potential for positive investment returns in the GRAT is maximized and the risk of negative economic performance is reduced; second, the risk of estate tax inclusion due to the death of the Grantor prior to the expiration of the term is reduced; and third, the remainderman will have earlier access to the appreciation in the GRAT.
 A potential downside to rolling GRATs is the risk of an increase in the section 7520 rate, which would reduce the overall effectiveness of the future GRATs.

-If you would like to discuss whether the creation of a GRAT to take advantage of currently low 7520 rate is an appropriate estate planning technique for you, please contact any of the attorneys in our Tax, Trusts and Estates group listed below.
+If you would like to discuss whether the creation of a GRAT to take advantage of currently low 7520 rate is an appropriate estate planning technique for you, please contact any of the attorneys in our Tax or Trusts and Estates Groups.